apache/ozone/hadoop-hdds/docs/content/concept/Recon.md

      * UnhealthyContainers table
        * Keeps track of all the Unhealthy Containers (MISSING, UNDER_REPLICATED, OVER_REPLICATED, MIS_REPLICATED) in the cluster at any given time
+     * ScmTableCount table
+       * Keeps track of the number of records in each SCM table

 ## Notable configurations